-CATS, which provided less than 10,000 revenue hours of fixed-route service each year prior to 2019, had only one or two fixed-route safety incidents annually.
+In recent years, MARTA's "Ride with Respect" campaign, increased police presence, and increased focus on issues of nuisance behavior have all sought to address these issues; future surveys will help measure the success of these initiatives.
+Since 2017, MARTA's fixed-route bus service has reduced safety incidents, even as service has increased.
+In 2019, MARTA's fixed-route bus service provided 54 percent of the revenue hours of fixed-route service each year prior to 2019, had only one or two fixedroute safety incidents annually.
 GCT experienced a decrease in incident rates on its commuter bus services from 2018 to 2019, while GCT fixed-route bus had an increase in incident rates during the same period.
 Safety incidents on Xpress have increased from 34 per 10,000 revenue hours in 2017 to 69 per 10,000 revenue hours in 2019.